 a.
 Income Tax Surveys (Section 133A)

 Under the powers of the income tax authorities, tax officials can conduct surveys at business premises to examine records.
-The Income Tax department conducted 465 surveys in FY 2024-25 (April 2024–March 2025), detecting ₹30,444 crore in undisclosed income.
+The Income Tax Department conducted 465 surveys in FY 2024-25 (April 2024–March 2025), detecting ₹30,444 crore in undisclosed income.
 This averages about ₹65 crore per survey, a sharp rise from prior years.
 Businesses that underreport profits or misclassify transactions often fall under these surveys.

-Knowing how to file the powers of income tax authorities correctly can help avoid these situations.
+Knowing how to file under the powers of income tax authorities correctly can help avoid these situations.
 A common mistake is failing to disclose all revenue sources, which falls under common errors in the powers of income tax authorities.

 b.
 Income Tax Raids (Section 132)